psychemedia/winter-tales/src/juniper_tree.md

 "Ah, mother," says the man, "that is a beautiful bird!
 He sings so splendidly, and the sun shines so warm, and there is a smell just like cinnamon."

-"My sister, Marlinchen," Then Marlinchen laid her head on her knees and wept

-without ceasing, but the man said, "I am going out, I must see the bird quite close."
+"My sister, Marlinchen," Then Marlinchen laid her head on her knees and wept without ceasing, but the man said, "I am going out, I must see the bird quite close."
 "Oh, don't go," said the woman, "I feel as if the whole house were shaking and on fire."
 But the man went out and looked at the bird:

 "Gathered together all my bones,
 Tied them in a silken handkerchief,
 Laid them under the juniper-tree,
- Kywitt, kywitt, what a beautiful bird am I!*'
+Kywitt, kywitt, what a beautiful bird am I!'

 On this the bird let the golden chain fall, and it fell exactly round the man's neck, and so exactly round it that it fitted beautifully.
 Then he went in and said, "Just look what a fine bird that is, and what a handsome gold chain he has given me, and how pretty he is!"
 But the woman was terrified, and fell down on the floor in the room, and her cap fell off her head.
 Then sang the bird once more,